ianfnelson/blog.iannelson.uk/content/posts/2007-12-10-edge-cases.md

   - Fun

 ---
-Ten years of professional software development have given me a healthy awareness of edge cases – I’m always trying to code defensively, validate input, catch exceptions, use assertions, and of course pick holes in sloppy specifications (“ah, but what if&#8230;”).
+Ten years of professional software development have given me a healthy awareness of edge cases – I’m always trying to code defensively, validate input, catch exceptions, use assertions, and of course pick holes in sloppy specifications (“ah, but what if…”).

 I must learn that these skills should not always be applied to my personal life though, as exemplified by a conversation with The Wife yesterday: